Best Drift Car In Forza Horizon 5 Guide

-In Forza Horizon 4, upgrading and modifying your beginner car for increased power and sharper handling was a mandatory step because of how low-powered the beginner car offerings were.
+In Forza Horizon 4, upgrading and modifying your beginner car for increased power, acceleration, and sharper handling was a mandatory step because of how low-powered the beginner car offerings were.

 Fortunately, in Forza Horizon 5, the beginner cars are already slightly tuned right from the get-go, making future upgrades less costly so you can save up quickly to acquire some of the best cars in Forza Horizon 5, which we have listed in this article.